miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 9. The solution should have one item in it: **Lamna Healthcare Shared Components**

-    > **IMPORTANT**
-    >
-    > There is an issue where importing the app as part of a solution may not add it to your components library.
-The following steps are designed to resolve the issue.

 10. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.

 11. Select **Apps** and select the **Lamna Healthcare Shared Components App** to edit the app.